Probate Q&A Series

 Detailed Answer

 1. Verify mortgage details.
-Obtain the original mortgage deed or certificate and review the outstanding balance, interest rate, payment history, and maturity date.
+Obtain the recorded deed of trust or mortgage and review the outstanding balance, interest rate, payment history, and maturity date.
 Conduct a title search in the county land records.

 2. Notify creditors.
-Publish a Notice to Creditors and send direct notice to known mortgage holders under N.C.G.S. § 28A-19-1 (link).
+Publish a Notice to Creditors and send direct notice to known mortgage holders under N.C.G.S. § 28A-14-1 (link).
 This step protects the estate from unfiled claims.

 4. Evaluate payment or refinance options.
-Decide whether the estate should pay off the mortgage in full, refinance the loan in the estate’s name, or assume the existing loan if permitted.
+Decide whether the estate should pay off the mortgage in full, or whether a beneficiary or purchaser will satisfy or refinance the loan if permitted.
 Compare interest rates and closing costs.

 5. Seek court approval for a sale, if needed.
 If the estate lacks funds or wishes to sell the property to satisfy the mortgage, petition the clerk of superior court under N.C.G.S. § 28A-15-1 (link).
 The court’s permission ensures the sale is valid.

 6. File satisfaction of mortgage.
-Once you pay or refinance, record the Satisfaction of Mortgage in the county land records as required by N.C.G.S. § 45-95 (link).
+Once the secured debt is paid, ensure the secured creditor records a satisfaction or cancellation in the county land records as required by North Carolina law.
 This clears the lien and gives clear title to heirs.

 7. Distribute remaining assets.
 After resolving secured debts and court orders, distribute the estate assets to beneficiaries according to the will or state law.